Chapter 1

-In case y’all can’t tell, this is a story ‘bout my family.
-The whole Cunningham crew.
-You’ll get to know us really well, because I’m not gonna leave anything out.
-I could drag y’all through the lovely details of my childhood yet it’s neither here nor there.
-I’m choosin’ to begin this tale on the week that changed my life forever: when Macy married the son of Georgia’s governor.
+In case y’all can’t tell, this is a story about my family – the whole Cunningham crew.
+You’ll get to know us pretty well, because I’m not going to leave anything out.
+I could drag y’all through the lovely details of my childhood but it’s neither here nor there.
+I’m choosing to begin this story on the week that changed my life forever: when Macy married the son of Georgia’s governor.
+I was almost eighteen years old.
+It was a Thursday in early July and the start of Macy’s wedding weekend.
+On this particular morning, we were getting ready to depart from our big ole house in Atlanta.
+The temperature at sunrise was already eighty-degrees-and-rising.
+At least all I had to do that day was sit in an air-conditioned car for the five hour drive to St. Simons Island on the coast of Georgia.

 “Vivienne Grace!” she called on the intercom.
 “Are you up?
-You better be because breakfast is ready and we gotta get on the road!”
+You better be ‘cause we gotta get on the road!”

-“Pish posh,” I said to myself climbin’ out of bed.
-My feet with their teeny, pink manicured toenails padded across the white Berber carpet of my bedroom.
-I flung open my door to face the intercom unit in the hallway and punched the “Kitchen” button with my two pink-painted fingers to holler back.
-“I’m UP!”
+“Pish posh,” I said to myself climbing out of bed.
+My feet with their pink-painted toenails padded across the white Berber carpet of my bedroom.
+I flung open my door to face the intercom unit in the hallway and punched the “Kitchen” button with my French-tipped fingers.

 “Yes ma’am.”

-“Even better.
-Go make sure your sisters are ready to roll too.
+“Even better, now go make sure your sisters are ready to roll too.
 Then get your cute butt downstairs ‘cause your eggs are already cold.”

 “Yes Mama.”
 I sighed and started down the hall.
 I caught my reflection in the mirror hanging in between our bedrooms.
 My light brown curls were wild from bedhead.
-On my tiny body sagged an over-sized UGA t-shirt and on my bony hips rested black cotton shorts wrinkled from sleep.
+Across my chest sagged a bright red, oversized, University of Georgia t-shirt.
+On my bony hips rested black cotton shorts, wrinkled from tossing in my sleep.
 I padded down the hallway, passing dozens of family photos dotting the walls in gilded frames.
-I was still half in dreamland when she knocked on Kate’s door.
+I was still half in dreamland when I knocked on Kate’s door.

 “Kaaaa-te,” I moaned.
 “You up?”